BulBul-Studios/AlphaIt/README.md

 **Moderation Commands:**

-> a!ban - Bans the specifed user.
+> a!ban - Bans the specified user.
 >
-> a!unban - Unbans the specifed user.
+> a!unban - Unbans the specified user.
 >
-> a!kick - Kicks the the specifed user.
+> a!kick - Kicks the specified user.
 >
-> a!purge - (a!clear) Clears the specifed amount of messages.
+> a!purge - (a!clear) Clears the specified amount of messages.

-**Fun and Intercation Commands:**
+**Fun and Interaction Commands:**

-> a!dab - You dab on the specifed user.
+> a!dab - You dab on the specified user.
 >
-> a!defualt - You defualt dance on the specifed user.
+> a!defualt - You default dance on the specified user.
 >
 > a!8ball - A magic 8ball.
 >